zambonin/steam-spreadsheet-manager/README.md

 * `prices.csv` (`appid, price` - price you paid for each game)

 Usage:
-* `python steam.py --update` pulls Steam store data for each game and stores it under `./temp`
+* `python updater.py` pulls Steam store data for each game and stores it under `./temp`
-* `python spreadsheet.py` updates your spreadsheet
+* `python manager.py` updates your spreadsheet